shahinam/sitediff-site/DEVLOGS.md

 ### Swiper testimonials
 Task: Make testimonials a slider on mobile with swipe capabilities using preferably SwiperJS.
 - Research tool on website `http://idangero.us/swiper/`.
-- Download it using NPM with command `npm install --save-dev swiper`.
+- Download it using NPM with command `npm install --save swiper`.
 - Add it to the gulp vendor folder configuration so it can copy the javascript file over to `web/js/vendor` folder.
 - Import Swiper CSS into `styles.scss`.
 The tool uses LESS and because of this we can only import the compiled CSS.
 - Check tool options if we can configure, enable and disable it using CSS breakpoints.
 That's possible.